No, we’re not talking about War, Speed, or Egyptian Rat Screw.

 - Several really cool expansions that branch outside the medieval theme.

-- Requires a bit more table space than some of the other games on this list.
+- Requires a bit more table space to be played than some of the other games on this list.

 Instead of playing as a hero, Boss Monsters puts you in the shoes of the baddies.
 All those hidden rooms, picked locks, smashed up pots, and treasure behind closed doors… did you ever stop to think that maybe you were breaking into someone’s home?